juanjq/LST-camera_validation/README.md

     - `RUNS` the array of runs indexes we want to analyse
     - `root` the complete path to all the folders with de data captured with the camera

-5. For the analysis of long runs, (the average over minutes, and the 300 last and first seconds), you need to run all the notebook **`analysis_allRuns.ipynb`**, with the parameters,
+5. For the analysis of long runs, (the average over minutes, and the 300 last and first seconds), you need to run all the notebook **`analysis_longRuns.ipynb`**, with the parameters,
     - `RUNS` array with the Long Runs
     - `root` the complete path to all the folders with de data captured with the camera

 ### Output:

-You will get inside the `output` folder generated, a `.pdf` for each run, where you can find all the clusters/pixels fitted,
+You will get inside the `graphs` folder different outputs:

 <img src="https://github.com/juanjq/LST_camera_validation/blob/main/graphs/ratescans2.png" align="center" alt="drawing" width="400"/>